 Follow these five steps to clean your data, and keep it that way:

+In any business it is important to work productively, and making a plan enables this.
 Look at the data your business collects.
 Determine which parts of it you actually use.
 Then figure out what’s missing, what you have but don’t need, and if and how any of what you actively collect gets dirty.

 As an example, most companies keep track of basic contact information for all prospects, customers, and vendors or suppliers.
 Are you collecting and tracking everything you need?
 Are certain fields out of date across lots of entries?
 Do you have a lot of duplicates?
 Identify the blind spots and pain points in your current data set and collection methods, and make a plan for fixing them going forward.
 This step may require some effort to get your house in order before moving forward, but it’s well worth it.